- Join Now

 These are the major implementation initiatives for the Vendor KB Solution:

-- Site architecture: Review the Solution architecture.
+- Information architecture: Review the Solution architecture.

 - Homepage: Surface the most important content and areas within the Solution on the homepage to provide an at-a-glance view and easy access to relevant content.